CSCI-5619-Fall-2020/Lecture-4/README.md

 ## Topics

-1. Assignment 1 questions - searching for imports, deploying on the web,
+1. Helpful tips
-2. Helpful tips - searching for imports, using the console log, debugging over the web
+   - Searching for imports
-3. Importing 3D models
+   - Using the console log
-4. Converting 3D models
+2. Importing and converting 3D models
-5. Exporting scene from Unity
+3. Exporting scene assets from Unity
-6. Including your assets in the build
+4. Automated deployment to the web

 ## Participation Exercise

-Take template scene and remix
+Modify the existing scene by moving at least three mesh objects loaded in `world.glb`.
+To do this, you should use the debug inspector to find the node names and determine new position/rotation/scale values to use in your code.

 ## License